 I learned about this on a post I shared about Best Premium Tumblr themes.
 I was driving hundreds of thousands of traffic from search engines.
-But, no any conversion (didn’t anyone buy Tumblr themes on Themeforest and Creative Market).
+But, no conversion (didn’t anyone buy Tumblr themes from marketplaces like Themeforest and Creative Market).

 That’s when I optimized keywords into targeted and relevant traffic.
-When I used this SEO strategy in Competitor Keywords Analysis post, I saw a great improvement.
+When I used this SEO strategy in my Competitor Keywords Analysis post, I saw a great improvement.

-All in all, long tail keywords drive lots of niche-specific traffic, which could be similar to actually what you wanted.
+All in all, long-tail keywords drive lots of niche-specific traffic, which could be similar to actually what you wanted.
 Remember, every relevant visitor count.
-So you shouldn’t ignore the importance of a long tail keyword research strategy.
+So you shouldn’t ignore the importance of a long-tail keyword research strategy.

 #3.
 Increase conversions

 Do you believe that people who find “free premium WordPress themes” will buy premium WordPress themes?
-And people who want play games online free will easily convert into buyers?
+And people who want to play games online free will easily convert into buyers?

 After changing the email subscription offer, I was able to increase email signups by 150%.

-How you can find your target Audience?
+How you can find your target audience?

-Step #3: Login to Google Analytics or any other analytics program you use to track visitor activities.
-(Here I will use Google Analytics as many bloggers use Google analytics)
+Step #3: Log in to Google Analytics or any other analytics program you use to track visitor activities.
+(Here, I will use Google Analytics as many bloggers use Google analytics)